Blackbandit1804/GameLauncher/README.md

 An Open Source game launcher, Written using Visual Studio 2017 and .net framework.
 This application was updated and upgraded over time.
 Development will continue as open source.

-To get notifications on when this repository is updated, join my discord server and use the #github channel: https://discord.gg/qWhajYd
+To get notifications on when this repository is updated, join my discord server and use the #github channel: <iframe src="https://discordapp.com/widget?id=276920077226344448&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0"></iframe>

 # Section 1 - Setup
 This application requires you have the following software installed and available to you.